NadiaFortune/Weather-Dashboard/README.md

 ## **Credits**

-The following resources were used to research the coding funcionality for the successful deployment of the application: YouTube, w3schools, MDN, JQuery CDN, and day.js
+The following resources were used to research the coding funcionality for the successful deployment of the application: YouTube, w3schools, MDN, JQuery CDN, Bootstrap, day.js, and Openweathermap API.

-I did not use a tutor guidance session for this challenge.
+I also used tutor guidance.

 ## **Licence**